Chic Brodie (politician): Politics

 Brodie first sought election to Parliament as a Liberal candidate in the October 1974 UK general election, standing in Dundee East.
 He contested that seat again in 1979.
 He had been selected to contest Glasgow Hillhead for the Liberal Party at the next election; a seat the party was campaigning actively in.
 However, at the start of 1982, the incumbent Conservative MP Tam Galbraith died, triggering a by-election.
 The fledgling SDP, who had created an electoral pact - termed the 'Alliance' - with the Liberals immediately declaring they wished to fight the seat and wanted former Cabinet minister Roy Jenkins to be their candidate.
 Critical of the fact that the SDP and Liberals were 'haggling only hours' after Galbraith had died, Brodie initially declined to comment on the situation, other than to indicate he would act in the best interests of the Alliance.
 Ultimately after talks with Jenkins in London, Brodie agreed to withdraw in his favour.
 Jenkins would go on to win the by-election.

-Following the merger of the Liberals and the SDP, he then contested Ayr in 1983 and North West Surrey in 1987.
-Brodie stood as a Liberal Democrat/SDP candidate in Surrey Heath's Old Dean ward at the 1987 local election, finishing third with 475 votes.
-At the 1991 local election, he then stood in Surrey Heath's Bisley and Heatherside wards, finishing second and fourth respectively with 363 votes in Bisley and 879 votes in Heatherside.
+Brodie then contested Ayr in 1983 and North West Surrey in 1987.
+He also stood as a Liberal/SDP Alliance candidate in Surrey Heath's Old Dean ward at the 1987 local election, finishing third with 475 votes.
+At the 1991 local election, he stood in Surrey Heath's Bisley and Heatherside wards, finishing second and fourth respectively with 363 votes in Bisley and 879 votes in Heatherside.
 He fought Glasgow Garscadden as a Liberal Democrat at the 1992 general election, finishing in fourth place in the seat held by then-Shadow Scottish Secretary Donald Dewar.
 Brodie was eventually elected in Surrey Heath's Parkside ward at the 1995 local election, coming second with 628 votes.

 Brodie stood as the Liberal Democrat candidate for Perth at the 1997 general election.
 At the 2001 general election, Brodie stood for the Liberal Democrats at Greenock and Inverclyde, finishing second with 5,039 votes.
 He then joined the Scottish National Party in 2010, first standing for them at the 2010 general election for Ayr, Carrick and Cumnock, where he finished in third place; moving ahead of the Liberal Democrats who took fourth.